-Active Directory (AD) schema is a blueprint which describes the rules about the type of objects that can be stored in the AD as well as the attributes related to these objects.
-The schema thus defines the content, and the structure of the object classes and the object attributes used to create an object.
+Active Directory (AD) schema is a blueprint that describes the rules about the type of objects that can be stored in the AD as well as the attributes related to these objects.
+The schema thus defines the content, and the structure of the object classes, and the object attributes used to create an object.
 While creating a new object, the AD references the classes defined in the schema and utilizes the retrieved information to create the object.

 Active Directory Schema Components